Polymer/old-docs-site/articles/spa.md

       </core-menu>
     </nav>

 It's also not dynamic.
 When a user selects a menu item the view doesn't update.
-Luckily, both of these problems are easily solved with Polymer's [data binding features](/docs/polymer/databinding.html).
+Luckily, both of these problems are easily solved with Polymer's [data-binding features](/docs/polymer/databinding.html).

 #### Auto-binding template {#autobinding}

-To leverage data-binding outside of a `<polymer-element>`, Wrap Yo App&#0153; inside an auto-binding `<template>`:
+To leverage data binding outside of a `<polymer-element>`, Wrap Yo App&#0153; inside an auto-binding `<template>` elements:

 <pre>
 &lt;body unresolved fullbleed>